WeDias/contexto-solver/README.md

 # contexto-solver
-Application to solve the contexto.me game written in Python with Vector Search
+Application to solve the contexto.me game written in Python with word embeddings

 ## Dependencies